 - Not as extensive as electronic signature software tools

 - Signatures not as high quality as other options out there

 - Can’t track entire digitally signed document workflow

-In this article, we covered three specific ways to electronically sign a document.
+This article covered three specific ways to sign a document electronically.
 This includes digital signature tools like Signaturely and DocuSign.
-This also included the built-in email provider signature features as well as electronic signature plugins/add-ons.
+This also included the built-in email provider signature features and electronic signature plugins/add-ons.

 We also explained how to use Signaturely to sign a document as well as creating e-signatures on Gmail.
 After reading this article, you should be able to identify an appropriate solution for your needs.